 - A slightly steep learning curve in automation rules

 Founded 1999.
 Eloqua has an updated lead scoring engine: your company can simultaneously run multiple scoring models, one each for various geographies, products, and more.
-A lead’s score updates real-time according to behavior.
+A lead’s score updates in real time according to behavior.

 - Target segments and behavioral filters for email campaigns